nevrome/covid19germany/README.md

 covid19germany::get_RKI_timeseries()
 ```

-Data source: [Daily updated RKI data for germany (timeseries)](https://npgeo-corona-npgeo-de.hub.arcgis.com/datasets/dd4580c810204019a7b8eb3e0b329dd6_0).
-This data is provided by the Bundesamt für Kartographie und Geodäsie as well as the Robert Koch-Institut.
+[Daily updated RKI data about COVID-19 cases and deaths for germany (timeseries)](https://npgeo-corona-npgeo-de.hub.arcgis.com/datasets/dd4580c810204019a7b8eb3e0b329dd6_0).
+Provided by the Bundesamt für Kartographie und Geodäsie as well as the Robert Koch Institut.

 Data format: tibble/data.frame with one row per spatial unit ("Landkreis"), date and age group, with daily notifications of cases ("AnzahlFall") and deaths ("AnzahlTodesfall").